telavivmakers/geek_code/README.md

 !	=	Placed BEFORE the category.
 Unless stated otherwise, indicates that the person refuses to participate in this category.
 This is unlike the ? variable as the ? indicates lack of knowledge, while the ! indicates stubborn refusal to participate.
 ```

-For example, !M would be a person that just plain refuses to have anything to do with Macintosh, while M? would be a person that doesn't even know what Macintosh is.```
+For example, !MC would be a person that just plain refuses to have anything to do with Macintosh, while MC? would be a person that doesn't even know what Macintosh is.```

 ## The categories